donald-mack/mayor/README.md

 man but has likely become corrupted by celebrity.
 Rob Ford is now seeking media attention where ever he can muster it and this is not helpful for the future of Toronto.
 It is a great strategy to win, but Toronto needs to see past it.
+We must remember that the media makes money off of Rob Ford and his way of life.

 This opportunity can be seized.
 Toronto can redefine politics.